 How do you test institutional knowledge?

-When you apply, you list 30 colleges/schools/therapeutic programs you visited during the past few years.
+When you apply, you list 30 colleges/schools/therapeutic programs you visited during the past five years.
 The Commission will select four from your list and you will select two of the four about which to write descriptions including:

 1. What type of student might be happy and best served at this institution?